Images & Videos: How Not to Kill Your Performance?

 • Video Strategy: Never host your MP4 videos directly on your server.
 Use YouTube for SEO or specialized solutions for experience (Vimeo, Cloudinary).

 We live in a paradox.
-On one hand, marketing and design teams demand increasingly rich visual experiences (4K videos, high-definition photos).
+On one hand, marketing and design teams demand ever richer visual experiences (4K videos, high-definition photos).
 On the other, Google ruthlessly penalizes slow sites via Core Web Vitals, and mobile users drop off after 3 seconds of waiting.

 How to reconcile "Beautiful" and "Fast"?
-It is no longer a question of compromise, but of technical architecture.
+It's no longer a question of compromise, but of technical architecture.

 1. Why Compress?
 The Invisible Impact

-A raw image coming out of a photo shoot can weigh 10 MB.
-On an average 4G connection in Morocco, this single image can take 10 to 15 seconds to load.
+A raw image straight from a photoshoot can weigh 10 MB.
+On an average 4G connection, this single image can take 10 to 15 seconds to load.

 • SEO (Google): LCP (Largest Contentful Paint) is a major ranking factor.
 A heavy image kills your LCP.

-• User Experience (UX): Choppy visual loading gives an impression of amateurism.
+• User Experience (UX): Jerky visual loading gives an impression of amateurism.

 • Cost & Ecology: Transferring useless gigabytes is expensive in bandwidth (hosting) and energy (carbon impact).

-Before even talking about code, there are indispensable tools for "one-shot" processing or for static assets (logos, fixed illustrations).
+Even before talking about code, there are indispensable tools for "one-shot" processing or static assets (logos, fixed illustrations).

 TinyPNG / TinyJPG

-This is the reference.
-TinyPNG uses a "smart lossy compression" technique.
-By selectively reducing the number of colors, it manages to reduce file weight by 50% to 80% without loss visible to the naked eye.
+It is the benchmark.
+TinyPNG uses a smart lossy compression technique.
+By selectively reducing the number of colors, it manages to reduce file sizes by 50% to 80% without visible loss to the naked eye.

 VOID Tip: Integrate TinyPNG into your design workflow.
-Never deliver a mockup or web asset without having passed it through the "grinder".
+Never deliver a mockup or web asset without passing it through the "grinder".

 3. The Modern Approach: Next.js Image Component